Configuration Reference

 [services.<id>]

-Installed database / cache services, one table per engine, keyed by its id (mysql, mariadb, postgres, or redis).
+Installed services, one table per engine, keyed by its id (mysql, mariadb, postgres, redis, or meilisearch).
 An unknown service id fails validation (UnknownService).
 See Services & Databases.

 | Key | TOML type | Meaning | Default |